u-m-i/drawapp/README.md

 * Replace ??? on line 9 with the p5.js background function to reset the colour to white.
 * Replace ??? on line 19.
 In the p5.js reference guide, look up a function to save the canvas.
 Call this function so the user's drawing is saved to the hard disk.

-## When you're done:
-Some other things to do when you have finished:
-Take a look at the mirror tool.
-It’s a bit more complex than the others we have seen; see if you can work out how it works.
-Try to write some tools of your own.
-Maybe a rectangle tool and an ellipse tool.